kerrydc/beam-javascript/sdks/typescript/README.md

-# Node Beam SDK
+# Typescript Beam SDK

+***EXPERIMENTAL, NOT FOR PRODUCTION USE***

-This is the start of a fully functioning Javascript (actually, Typescript) SDK.
+This is the start of a fully functioning Typescript SDK.
-There are two distinct aims with this SDK
+There are two distinct aims with this SDK:

-1. Tap into the large (and relatively underserved, by existing data processing frameworks) community of javascript developers with a native SDK targeting this language.
+1. Tap into the large (and relatively underserved, by existing data processing frameworks) community of typescript developers with a native SDK targeting this language.

 1. Develop a new SDK which can serve both as a proof of concept and reference that highlights the (relative) ease of porting Beam to new languages,